-The first time I wrote my name (correctly) was in a caravan in northern Lapland.
-I was four years old.
-Even though both my parents urged me never to become a writer (both accomplished and beautiful yet underpaid writers themselves) I naturally ignored their good advice and followed in their footsteps.
-My first article was published in Traveller magazine in my early twenties and I never looked back.
+The first time Kari wrote her name (correctly) was in a caravan in northern Lapland.
+She was four years old.
+Even though her parents urged her never to become a writer (both accomplished writers themselves) she naturally ignored their advice and followed in their footsteps.
+Her first article was published in Traveller magazine in her early twenties and she never looked back.

-As a travel photo-journalist, my articles and photographs have been featured in magazines and newspapers worldwide.
-I have acted as judge for the Guardian Travel Writing Competition three years running.
+As a travel writer, Kari's articles and photographs have been featured in magazines and newspapers worldwide.
+She has acted as judge for the Guardian Travel Writing Competition three years running.
 Click here to see a portfolio of images and some articles.

-My first book The Explorer’s Daughter was a travelogue-memoir about my return to Northwest Greenland where I lived as a child with a small tribe of Inuit hunters.
+Her first book The Explorer’s Daughter was a travelogue-memoir about her return to Northwest Greenland where she lived as a child with a small tribe of Inuit hunters.
 It was published by Penguin and chosen by BBC Radio 4 as their ‘Book of the Week’, with excerpts read daily by Emelia Fox.
-It is currently featured on the Edexcel school curriculum, which makes me very proud.
+It is currently featured on the Edexcel school curriculum.

-My other published books include Heart of the Hero - which uncovers the moving and fascinating stories of the wives of some the world's most intrepid polar explorers - and In Search of the South Pole - a biography of this remote, intriguing place; and the international bestseller Explorer’s Sketchbooks – co-authored with her husband Huw.
+Her other books include Heart of the Hero - which uncovers the moving and fascinating stories of the women behind some the world's most intrepid polar explorers; In Search of the South Pole - a biography of this remote, intriguing place; and the international bestseller Explorer’s Sketchbooks – co-authored with her husband Huw.

-All of my books have been translated into several languages. some are available as signed copies here in my online shop - they make marvellous presents and every home should have them.
+All these books have been translated into several languages. some are available as signed copies here in my online shop - they make marvellous presents and every home should have them.

 ‘With the insight of someone who has the land in her blood, Herbert portrays the frozen north in all its strange beauty and devastation.
 The Explorer’s Daughter is a rare thing – a tale of the Arctic that actually makes the reader want to go there.
 It is an impressive book, slow-cooked and richly imagined.’